CalderaWP/core/README.md

 ## Testing
 Unit tests are in `tests/Unit`.
 They are run at same time as integration tests -- `composer test:integration` -- for now.

+## License, Copyright, etc.
+Copyright 2018+ CalderaWP LLC and licensed under the terms of the GNU GPL license.
+Please share with your neighbor.